 Falling natural interest rate in the US

 Other factors that could influence natural rate

 - Higher levels of government borrowing.
-It is possible that higher levels of government borrowing (during period of economic growth) could cause higher interest rates because of crowding out of private sector saving.
+It is possible that higher levels of government borrowing (during a period of economic growth) could cause higher interest rates because of crowding out of private sector saving.
 Though when government borrowing occurs in a recession, this doesn’t tend to occur.

-- Supply side factors.
+- Supply-side factors.
 If there are structural problems in the economy (ageing population, declining productivity of capital, less technological innovation), this will have an impact on the long-run trend rate of economic growth.
 If investment was less attractive, this may reduce natural rate of interest rate because firms are less willing to invest.